yRezaei/cpp-tools/README.md

-# c++-tools README
+# C++Tools README

-This is the README for your extension "c++-tools".
+This is the README for your extension "C++Tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features